-From August 1998 through June 1999, the following Phase 1 interim remedial actions were carried out at the FPTA:
+From August 1998 through June 1999, the following Phase 1 interim remedial actions were carried out at the FPTA AOC:

-- Dismantling and removal of AST 6365-C, OWS 6365-2, and the sanitary sewer lift station. - Removal of the concrete basin, the aircraft mock-up, and the associated building, which included transport of approximately 1,600 tons of rubble from the basin and excavation of contaminated soil up to 4 feet (ft) below ground surface (bgs). - Removal of all associated piping. - Removal and disposal of 3,305 gallons of petroleum contaminated liquid from two manholes discovered in an electrical/communication vault. - Remediation of surficial contaminated soil identified during the site investigation.
+- Dismantling and removal of above ground storage tank 6365-C, OWS 6365-2, and the sanitary sewer lift station. - Removal of the concrete basin, the aircraft mock-up, and the associated building, which included transport of approximately 1,600 tons of rubble from the basin and excavation of contaminated soil up to 4 ft bgs. - Removal of all associated piping. - Removal and disposal of 3,305 gallons of petroleum contaminated liquid from two manholes discovered in an electrical/communication vault. - Remediation of surficial contaminated soil identified during the site investigation.